renspringlea/ryba.ren/index.markdown

 * The Ornament of the World: How Muslims, Jews, and Christians Created a Culture of Tolerance in Medieval Spain (Maria Rosa Menocal)
 * What Is Real?
 The Unfinished Quest for the Meaning of Quantum Physics (Adam Becker)
 * The Koran: A Very Short Introduction (Michael Cook)
-* The Old Testament: A Very Short Introduction (Michael D. Coogan)
-* Gender Euphoria: Stories of Joy from Trans, Non-Binary, and Intersex Writers (ed.
-Laura Kate Dale)

 ## Blog
 *These posts are hot takes and little tidbits that I find interesting, not systematic or rigorous examinations of any topic.
 I do not use generative AI to write (exceptions are clearly labelled).*